tonymullen/ups-website/src/partials/s18nw/hw/hw8-description.html.md

 ## Overview

 For these two assignments, you'll write a minimal BitTorrent download client.
-It won't be fully functional "BitTorrent client" in many respects, but it will be able to parse a simple .torrent file, get a list of available peers from a tracker, and download the file from a peer.
+It won't be fully functional, but it will be able to parse a simple .torrent file, get a list of available peers from a tracker, and download the file from a peer.
 As you work on it, you should get a sense of what would need to be modified in order to provide all the functionality you'd expect from a full BitTorrent client.

 You'll depend heavily on the [unofficial BitTorrent specifications](https://wiki.theory.org/BitTorrentSpecification).
 Please read these closely.
 [This link](http://www.kristenwidman.com/blog/33/how-to-write-a-bittorrent-client-part-1/) is also a helpful reference.